-Shell asks the Court to dismiss Motiva Enterprises LLC from the Clean Water Act claims in the Amended Complaint due to its formal transfer of the Terminal's RIPDES Permit to Triton Terminaling, Inc. in May of 2017, the month prior to CLF's Notice of Intent to Sue.
+Shell asks the Court to dismiss Motiva Enterprises LLC from the CWA claims in the TAC due to its formal transfer of the Terminal's RIPDES Permit to Triton Terminaling, Inc. in May of 2017, the month prior to CLF's first Notice of Intent to Sue.
+Doc.
+46-1 at 50-51.
 As an initial matter, the transfer of the Permit from Motiva to Triton Terminaling was in name only, i.e., the terms of the Permit and the individuals carrying out responsibility under the Permit remain the same.
-Further, while Gwaltney stands for the proposition that "wholly past" violations are excluded from CWA liability, the violations that occurred under Motiva's ownership and operation of the Terminal are not, in fact "wholly past;" they have been occurring since at least 2012, continued to occur through 2017 when CLF issued its Notice, and persist through the present.
+Further, while Gwaltney stands for the proposition that "wholly past" violations are excluded from CWA liability, the violations that occurred under Motiva's ownership and operation of the Terminal are not, in fact, "wholly past;" they have been occurring since at least 2012, continued to occur through 2017 and 2018 when CLF issued its Notices, and persist through the present.

-As CLF explained in the Amended Complaint, "Motiva Enterprises LLC was a joint venture between Royal Dutch Shell plc and Saudi Aramco" until "Shell formally announced the completion of the dissolution of Motiva Enterprises LLC on May 1, 2017."
+Dutch Shell plc and Saudi Aramco" until "Shell formally announced the completion of the dissolution of Motiva Enterprises LLC on May 1, 2017."
 Doc.
-11 at ¶ 26.
+45 at ¶ 26.
 "Per the dissolution agreement, Shell maintained control over the Northeastern region of the U.S., including ownership of the Providence Terminal."
 Id.
 Accordingly, while the corporate name on the Permit changed, it had no substantive effect on the Terminal or its operations.
 For example, the contact individual for the Terminal was the same under Motiva as it is under Triton Terminaling, though his affiliation has been changed from Motiva to Shell.
 Compare Doc.
-20-8
+20-8 (Letter from A. Mello, RIDEM to Michael J. Sullivan, Complex Manager, Motiva Enterprises LLC, RE: Reapplication for Motiva Enterprises LLC - Providence Terminal, RIPDES Application No. RI0001481 (Nov.
+18, 2015)) with Doc.
+46-3 (Letter from J. Haberek, RIDEM to Kevin Nichols, Vice President, Triton Terminaling LLC, RE: Transfer of RIPDES Permit for Motiva Enterprises Providence Terminal, RIPDES Permit # RI0001481 (May 15, 2017) (listing as a cc: Michael Sullivan, Shell Oil Products US).